simwms/warehouse/README.md

 # Warehouse

+## ToDeploy
+1. user registration and invitation mechanics
+2. properly updating account-details
+3. build the actual website

 ## TODO
 1. appointments new company and power select search needs to work properly
 2. appointments index pagination is a fucking mess for some reason
 3. appointments search page
 4. fix companies so that it's not as retarded on appointments index
-5. actually implement how warehouse admin is handled
-6. make default routes always go to wherever they're closest
 7. when in build mode, disable tile stacking
 8. fix grid scrolling so that it properly handles dragging (or alternatively switch to default browser scrolling)
+9. rework reports so that it's not so stupid

+5. done - actually implement how warehouse admin is handled
+6. done - make default routes always go to wherever they're closest

 This README outlines the details of collaborating on this Ember application.
 A short introduction of this app could easily go here.